History of Kentucky: Mississippian culture (900 – 1600 CE)

 Mississippian sites in western Kentucky are at Adams, Backusburg, Canton, Chambers, Jonathan Creek, McLeod's Bluff, Rowlandtown, Sassafras Ridge, Turk, Twin Mounds and Wickliffe.
-The Wickliffe Mounds, in western Kentucky, were inhabited from 1000 to 1350 CE; two large platform mounds and eight smaller mounds were distributed around a central plaza.
-Its inhabitants traded with those of North Carolina, Wisconsin, and the Gulf of Mexico.
-The Wickliffe community had a social hierarchy ruled by a hereditary chief.
-The Rowlandton Mound Site was inhabited from 1100 to 1350 CE.
+The Wickliffe Mounds in western Kentucky were home to people from 1000 to 1350 CE.
+The site had two large platform mounds and eight smaller mounds arranged around a central plaza.
+The people traded with communities in North Carolina, Wisconsin, and the Gulf of Mexico, and their society was led by a hereditary chief.
+The Rowlandton Mound Site was inhabited from 1100 to 1350.
 The 2.4 acre Rowlandton Mound Site has a large platform mound and an associated village area, similar to the Wickliffe Mounds; these settlements were probably established by Late Woodland peoples.
 The Tolu Site was inhabited by Kentucky natives from 1200 to 1450 CE.
 It originally had three mounds: a burial mound, a substructure platform mound, and another mound of unknown function.
 The site has a central plaza and a large, 6.6 ft midden.
 A rare Cahokia-made Missouri flint clay 7 in human-effigy pipe was found at this site.
 The Marshall Site was inhabited from 900 to 1300 CE, and the Turk and Adams sites from 1100 to 1500.

+The various sites mentioned were at various times under the sway of the Angel Chiefdom.
+Originally founded by a Cahokian-derived movement just before 1050, the rise of the Angel Chiefdom and its "Great Sun," or "Prince" was marked by the alignments of buildings and temple mounds in sites like Tolu and Annis to the so-called "Angel Axis," the orientation of the Angel Mounds to a specific lunar movement.

 The Slack Farm, inhabited from 1400 to 1650, had a mound and a large village.
 One thousand or more people could have been buried at the site's seven cemeteries, and some were buried in stone box graves.
-Native Americans abandoned a large, late-Mississippian village at Petersburg which had at least two periods of habitation: 1150 and 1400 CE.
-Seventeenth-century French explorers documented a number of tribes living in Kentucky until the Beaver Wars in the 1670s.
+Native Americans abandoned a large, late-Mississippian village at Petersburg which had at least two periods of habitation: 1150 and 1400.

-The late Mississippian period overlapped with encounters with French, Spanish, and English colonists.
-Native groups known to have lived in Kentucky include the Cherokee (in southeastern Kentucky caves and along the Cumberland River); the Chickasaw, in the western Jackson Purchase area (especially along the Tennessee River); the Delaware (Lenape) and Mosopelea (at the mouth of the Cumberland River); the Shawnee (throughout the state), and the Wyandot and Yuchi (on the Green River).
+The decline of the Mississippian culture coincided with the arrival of European explorers in the Southeast.
+By the time Hernando de Soto's expedition traversed the region in the 1540s, many Mississippian societies had already begun to decline, a process exacerbated by the introduction of European diseases and other disruptive factors.
+Seventeenth-century French explorers documented a number of tribes living in Kentucky until the Beaver Wars in the 1670s including the Cherokee (in southeastern Kentucky caves and along the Cumberland River); the Chickasaw, in the western Jackson Purchase area (especially along the Tennessee River); the Delaware (Lenape) and Mosopelea (at the mouth of the Cumberland River); the Shawnee (throughout the state), and the Wyandot and Yuchi (on the Green River).
 Hunting bands of Iroquois, Illinois, Lenape and Miami also visited Kentucky.

-First Europeans

-Jacques Marquette and Louis Jolliet (1673)

-French Jesuit missionary Jacques Marquette and Louis Jolliet, a French Canadian explorer, passed Kentucky at the mouth of the Ohio River on their trip down the Mississippi in the fall of 1673.
-Their boat later capsized, and many of their papers were destroyed.